comet-ml/n8n-observability/README.md

 ## Quick Start

 ### Prerequisites
+- An OpenTelemetry-compatible backend
+  - **[Opik](https://www.comet.com/opik)** (recommended - examples below use Opik)
-- An OpenTelemetry-compatible backend (Opik, Jaeger, Grafana Tempo, Honeycomb, etc.)
+  - Or any other OTEL provider: Jaeger, Grafana Tempo, Honeycomb, Datadog, etc.
-- Or use console exporters for development (default)
+- Or use console exporters for development

 ---